peterlmajors/portfolio/README.md

 Hello, my name is Peter Majors, and I'm currently an Systems Engineer @ Marsh McLennan.

 I am a recent graduate of Fordham University in New York City, where I was the founder and president of the Fordham Sports Anaytics Society.
-I work with Python, R, SQL, and Javascript - and my techincal areas of interest include ML & Statistics, SQL Databases, and API Development.
+I work with Python, R, SQL, and Javascript - and my techincal areas of interest include statistics, machine learning, SQL databases, and API development.
 Within machine learning & statistics, my interests include supervised learning, feature engineering, and bayesian methods.
 I have a broad understanding of sports analytics and statistics, and am looking to translate this skillset into a career.
 For now, this account will store personal projects related to sports analytics research, case competitions, and academic assignements.

 Case Competitions: